 In addition to classes, Kanban University has several other program:

 - accreditation of Kanban trainer and coaches

 - published materials

-The chairman and CEO of Lean Kanban, Inc is David J Anderson.
+The founder and chairman of Kanban University is David J Anderson.
 David is credited with developing the first Kanban implementation for professional services in 2005 when he was with Microsoft.
 He brought together ideas from W. Edwards Deming, Taiichi Ohno, Peter Drucker, and Don Reinertsen to create a management method to help balance demand with organizational capability for greater customer satisfaction.